Landi29/P8/arbejdsblade/node2vec.md

 There are in general two extreme sampling strategies for generating neighborhood sets $Ns(u)$ of $k$ nodes.

 A Breadth-first sampling (BFS), where a nodes neighborhood is restricted to nodes which are immediate neighbors to the node, finding the immediate community that the node is part of.
-This gives us a microscopic view of the neighborhood and is therefor good for finding structural equivalence.
+This gives us a microscopic view of the neighborhood and is therefore good for finding structural equivalence.

 A Depth-first sampling (DFS), where a nodes neighborhood consist of nodes sampled at an increasing distance from the node, giving a bigger view of the structure and differences.
 This gives us a macro-view of the neighborhood, which is essential for inferring communities based on homophily.